All About Glaucoma in Eye: Definition, Prevalence, Types, Symptoms, Causes, Prevention, Diagnosis, Treatment, and Risk Factors.

 What is glaucoma in eye?

-Glaucoma in eye may be defined as a group of diseases characterized by a triad of optic neuropathy, raised intraocular pressure (IOP), and a specific pattern of visual field defect.
+Glaucoma in the eye may be defined as a group of diseases characterized by a triad of optic neuropathy, raised intraocular pressure (IOP), and a specific pattern of visual field defect.

 In glaucoma, the optic nerve of the eye is damaged, which leads to irreversible blindness.
 This is usually due to high IOP inside the eyes.